 These are seriously good.
 And seriously vegan, gluten-free, and sugar-free (except for the tiny amount of sugar in the pumpkin puree).
 BAM.
 A tri-fecta of guilt-abolishing truths about desserts.
-I've made them a few times now, and I think that while the texture isn't quite perfect, they stay together pretty well considering how many substitutions are in them.
-And everyone I've shared them with to (n=10) loved the flavor -- even though most don't follow a vegan, gluten-free, or sugar-free diet!
+I've made them a few times now, and while the texture isn't quite perfect, they stay together pretty well considering how many substitutions are in them.
+And everyone I've shared them with to (n=10) loved the flavor -- even though most don't follow a vegan, gluten-free, or sugar-free diet.

 **These are loosely based on this recipe.